SeleniumHQ/htmlunit-driver/README.md

 **WARNING: This instruction is written for future, it is not actual until Selenium 2.53 is released.**

 HtmlUnitDriver was a part of Selenium main distribution package prior to Selenium version 2.53.
-If you are using Selenium 2.52 or earlier you don't ned to download and install HtmlUnitDriver, it is already there.
+If you are using Selenium 2.52 or earlier you don't need to download and install HtmlUnitDriver, it is already there.

 According to Selenium evolution strategy drivers should be separated from Selenium, and a driver release cycle should be synchronized with the target browser release cycle instead of Selenium release cycle.
 So this happened to